joosefupas/PDF_page_counter/README.md

 - Click the "Select folder" button and choose the folder containing the PDF files.
 - Enter the price per page in the "Price per page" field.
 - Click the "Count" button to display the total number of pages and the total price for all prints in the main window.

+# License
+This script is released under the MIT license.